annie-schofield/GOCE-project/README.md

 ### 4. Execute the Script

-You have two options:

-**Option 1: Easily changable parameters (for experimentation!)**
+*Added Easily changable parameters (for experimentation!)*

 You will need to download the `NEW_parameters_varying_GOCE_plot.py` script, alongside the `parameters.ini` file.
 You can change the parameters directly within this .ini file.

-**Option 2: Hard coded parameters (for easy testing/aaaa I don't know what I'm doing moments)**

-The `varying_mass_GOCE_plot.py` does not have an associated parameters file, all the parameters are hard coded.
-In essence, this is an old version (here as a backup really).
+Make sure you are in the tudat-space envionment.

 ### 5. View Results